HASwitchPlate/openHASP/docs/05-commands.md

 Tip: this can be used in conjunction with the idle event, e.g. to turn the backlight off after a long period of inactivity.

-Note: The `dim`and `light` command depends on a GPIO pin to be connected to control the the TFT_LED backlight via a transistor.
+?> The `dim`and `light` command depends on a GPIO pin to be connected to control the the TFT_LED backlight via a transistor.

 `wakeup`